 After all the ASC addresses, AAS and SW went back to business.
 AAS covered additional Region Status reports, feedback sessions, and Air Force Suggestion Program (AFSP).
 Silver Wings went ahead and talked about keeping chapter ratio, getting chapters active nationally, mental health, and building a network of chapters across the nation.

 From there, we split off into our respective committees, specifically the Rules, Ways, and Means Committees (RWMC) for Joint, AAS, and SW.
 Business covered during said meetings are below for your convenience.
+The SaaS platform for IaaS security is what is required when it comes to protecting data.

 Protocol preparations definitely came in handy once we arrived at the OAY Dinner, huge shout out to C/Beckerman and C/DeSpain from the Protocol Team.
 Many of our members sat with several high ranking officers from various AF Major Commands (MAJCOMs) and had the opportunity to learn from their experiences (Not to brag, but I also got a picture with CMSAF Wright, so my night was completely made).